 The roadmap serves as a standardised tool and is now ready to be used in practice.
 It creates a uniform framework and comes with a user-friendly design and a great deal of extra information tailored to the needs of energy advisors and property owners.
-This makes it a highly valuable part of the energy advice on buildings programme funded by the German government.
+This makes it a highly valuable part of the programme funded by the German government.

 Overall strategy for the buildings sector

 The Federal Government wants to make Germany's building stock virtually climate-neutral by 2050.
 In order to achieve this goal, more of our heating needs to be supplied from renewable energy and we need to make our buildings more energy-efficient.

 Our sets out a comprehensive strategy for this sector.
 It brings together the three aspects of power, heat, and energy efficiency to form a clear policy framework for the energy transition in the buildings sector.

 For many years, Germany’s policy for the buildings sector has been underpinned by an approach that consists in providing information and support, demanding action, and promoting research.
 This successful approach is being continuously developed to form a holistic, long-term strategic framework that provides for clear guidance and benchmarks, including for individual owners.